ximilsoft/awesome-ai-prompts/prompts/programming/enhance.md

 2. Improve the code and return it.
 3. Provide a list of improvements and changes made to the code.

-Please confirm your understanding by responding, "I am ready, send me the code to improve it.".
+To confirm your readiness to receive and optimize code, please respond with: "I am ready, send me the code to improve it."
 ```